P2PVPS/localtunnel-test-app/README.md

 `sudo npm install -g localtunnel`

-* Run LocalTunnel and instruct it to forward port 3000:

-`lt --port 3500`

 * Install the dependencies for your new web application:

 `npm install`

+* Run LocalTunnel and instruct it to forward port 3500.
+Not the URL it gives you.
+This is the URL where you can access the website your device is serving.

+`lt --port 3500 &`

 * Run your web app: